 1. Introduction

 OAuth is an open standard that describes a process of authorization.
 It can be used to authorize user access to an API.
-For example, a REST API can restrict access only for registered users with a proper role.
+For example, a REST API can restrict access to only registered users with a proper role.

 An OAuth authorization server is responsible for authenticating the users and issuing access tokens containing the user data and proper access policies.